greenelab/django-genes/README.rst

 Usage of Management Commands
 ----------------------------

-This app includes four management commands in ``genes/management/commands/`` sub-directory to Populate the Database:
+This app includes four management commands in ``management/commands/`` sub-directory to populate the database:

 1. **genes_add_xrdb**